pkuNucExp/PKUXIADAQ/README/en/UsersGuide/BASESETUP_TriggerFilter.md

 $$V_{x,k}=-\sum_{i(before)}W_{i}V_{i}+\sum_{i(after)}W_{i}V_{i}$$

-Where the values of the weighting constants W i determine the type of average being computed.
+Where the values of the weighting constants Wi determine the type of average being computed.
 The sums of the values of the two sets of weights must be individually normalized.

 **The primary differences between different digital signal processors lie in two areas: what set of weights Wi is used and how the regions are selected for the computation of Equation. **